HackYourFuture-CPH/career-training/week-2/lesson-plan.md

 # Session contents

 Based on previous iterations, we address a standard hiring process and look under the hood of a hiring process at a larger company.
-From there, we extrapolate to medium-sized and small comapnies and how their hiring processes might differ.
+From there, we extrapolate to medium-sized and small companies and how their hiring processes might differ.

 ### The Corporate Hiring Process